fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 **Why it exists:**

-- Nurses need to alert the team immediately when they discover urgent issues
+- caregivers need to alert the team immediately when they discover urgent issues
 - Can't wait to navigate through menus
 - Must be accessible from any screen
 - Red signals urgency without explanation